 Meditation can diminish the perception of pain in the brain.
 This may help treat chronic pain when used to supplement medical care or physical therapy.

 Meditation can also improve physical health by reducing strain on the heart.

 Over time, high blood pressure makes the heart work harder to pump blood, which can lead to poor heart function.

-High blood pressure also contributes to atherosclerosis, or narrowing of the arteries, which can lead to heart attacks and strokes.
+High blood pressure also contributes to atherosclerosis, or a narrowing of the arteries, which can lead to heart attack and stroke.

-In part, meditation appears to control blood pressure by relaxing the nerve signals that coordinate heart function, tension in blood vessels and the "fight-or-flight" response that increases alertness in stressful situations (
+In part, meditation appears to control blood pressure by relaxing the nerve signals that coordinate heart function, blood vessel tension, and the “fight-or-flight” response that increases alertness in stressful situations (

-Summary: Blood pressure decreases not only during meditation, but also over time in individuals who meditate regularly.
+Blood pressure decreases not only during meditation but also over time in individuals who meditate regularly.
 This can reduce strain on the heart and arteries, helping prevent heart disease.